Jkalim/PyBer_Analysis/README.md

 -The urban city type has 1,625 total rides, 2,405 total drivers, and a total fare of $39,854.36 which yields an average fare of $24.53 per ride and $16.57 per driver.

-- In general, the urban city type has the highest total weekly fare, followed by the surburban city type, then the rural city type; however, the rural city type has the highest avearage fare per ride and driver followed by surburban then urban type.
+-In general, the urban city type has the highest total weekly fare, followed by the surburban city type, then the rural city type; however, the rural city type has the highest avearage fare per ride and driver followed by surburban then urban type.

-- The following figure show how consistently these fares are higher than others every week: plt.savefig("/Users/jkstuff/Desktop/Data Analytics/PyBer_Analysis/Resources/PyBer_fare_summary.png")
+-The following figure show how consistently these fares are higher than others every week: plt.savefig("/Users/jkstuff/Desktop/Data Analytics/PyBer_Analysis/Resources/PyBer_fare_summary.png")

   ## Challenge Summary